mikk150/react-dragonsofmugloar/README.md

  - Multiple universes for slaughtering knights simultaneously!
  - One universe kills more than one knight at the same time.

+### Alternative uses

+ - Self DDoS
+ - Deploy on herokuapp and use as dragonsofmugloar.com traffic disruptor

+### Practical uses

+ - Can't think of any

 ### Usage